Jewish Community Concerns

 • Said is one of many anti-Zionist and antisemitic figures celebrated in the newest draft of the ESMC.
 Also included in the newest draft is a list of role models that are known for their antisemitic rhetoric.

-How to Minimize BDS in the Classroom
+How to Minimize anti-Zionism in the Classroom

-• With anti-Zionism "baked into" the Critical ES framework, the only way to minimize the chances of Israel demonization in the classroom is to change this foundation to the Constructive ES approach that is already being taught in LAUSD and schools throughout California.
+• With anti-Zionism "baked into" the Liberated ES framework, the only way to minimize the chances of Israel demonization in the classroom is to change this foundation to the Constructive ES approach that is already being taught in LAUSD and schools throughout California.
 Constructive ES teaches empathy for other ethnic groups' history, cultures, obstacles and contributions, while addressing problems of racism.
 Constructive ES classes do not demonize Israel or teach BDS, as there is no place for it in the curriculum.

 • Confronting racism involves building bridges of understanding, identifying discriminatory behaviors, teaching empathy, and fostering respect; it should not require teaching BDS or anti-Zionism.